legaultmarc/gepyto/README.markdown

 # Introduction

-The fundamental goal of ``genometools`` is to provide bioinformaticians with a set of tool to make script development faster.
-This means that most features are included in genometools because they provide an easier way to writing eloquent and descriptive Python code.
+The fundamental goal of ``genometools`` is to provide bioinformaticians with a set of tools to make script development faster.
+This means that most features are included in ``genometools`` because they provide a clear and eloquent way of expressing common genomics tasks through Python code.
 As an example, fetching gene or variant information from public databases is abstracted away through extensible Python objects letting users focus on data manipulation rather than losing time writing code to handle HTTP requests and database queries.

 # Demos